pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 You can outsource that job to `Promise.race`.
 It takes an iterable list of promises, conducts a race and returns the first one to resolve/reject.

+>Ouch!
+That would mean, if any URL rejects first due to network error, you'll get only that rejected promise.
+But, stay with me for the demonstration (you can figure out a solution for that rejection later).

 Here is something that you can start with:

 ```js